Saudi Arabia's top diplomat says it won't recognize Israel without a path to a Palestinian state

 Netanyahu has vowed to continue the offensive until ''complete victory'' over Hamas and to return all of the remaining hostages after more than 100 were released in a cease-fire deal in November in exchange for scores of Palestinians imprisoned by Israel.

-But Israelis are increasingly divided on the question of whether that's possible.
+But Israelis are increasingly divided on the question of whether it's possible to do both.

-Netanyahu has ruled out another cease-fire and exchange, saying military pressure is key to freeing the captives.
-Hamas has said it will only release more captives in exchange for an end to the war and the release of thousands of Palestinian prisoners.
+Hamas has said it will only free more captives in exchange for an end to the war and the release of thousands of Palestinian prisoners.
+Netanyahu has ruled out such an agreement and says military pressure is key to securing the release of more hostages.

 The long-serving prime minister, whose popularity has plummeted since Oct.
 7, faces pressure from the U.S. — Israel's top ally — to shift to more precise military operations, do more to facilitate humanitarian aid and embrace postwar plans with broad support across the region.